 Another concern is the potential outbreak of African swine fever, Lin Guofa, a senior analyst at consultancy Bric Agriculture Group, told Bloomberg.
 Floods can increase the risk of disease because healthy hogs may be infected through contact with sick pigs or contaminated feed and water.

-China experienced a major outbreak of African swine fever starting in 2018.
-By 2019, the country had lost 100 million hogs, according to CNN.
+By 2019, the country had lost 100 million hogs due to swine fever, according to CNN.
 While it has mostly recovered, the situation remains complicated.
 The country is a top pork consumer and exporter.
-This year, China has reported 11 incidents of the disease, but new strains with milder symptoms and a longer incubation period are emerging.
-This makes it difficult to identify cases immediately, the farm ministry said.
+In 2021, China reported 11 incidents of the disease, but new strains with milder symptoms and a longer incubation period are emerging.
+This made it difficult to identify cases immediately, the farm ministry said.

 The Henan province is the second-largest hog producer.
 It’s home to the world’s biggest pig farm operated by Muyuan Foods Co. and the planet’s top pork processor, WH Group.
 Muyuan’s shares fell almost 5% that week to the lowest since November last year.

 Beyond pig farming, the Henan province is China’s top wheat grower, accounting for nearly 30% of output.
 While the main wheat crop has already been harvested, rains have likely affected its quality, which will lead to greater levels of imports.

 China Flooding Resulted in Direct Economic Losses of US$348 Million

 According to the South China Morning Post, altogether, the floods resulted in direct economic losses of 2.25 billion yuan (US$348 million) for China’s poultry and livestock industries after 248,000 pigs and 6.4 million chickens died.

 How Climate Forecasting AI Helps in Such Situations